How to Stop the Frustration of Finding When to Meet With One Simple Tool

 Ready to Never Ask for The Best Time To Meet Again?

-Introducing Book A Time, a scheduling app for Gmail, made by Yesware.
+Introducing Meeting Scheduler, a scheduling app for Gmail and Outlook, made by Yesware.

 Here’s how it works:

-The beauty of this tool is that it plugs right into your inbox.
-That, and a free trial of Yesware includes a bunch of other superpowers, like:
+The beauty of this tool is that it plugs right into your Gmail or Outlook inbox.

 Wasted time costs money.